 3. Explore the ruins of Whalley Abbey

 Not too far from Clitheroe, nestled between the Forest of Bowland and Pendle hill, is Whalley Abbey.
-This 13th century ruin was once home to Cistercian monks, who were granted permission by the Pope to move away from Stanlow Abbey because of the relentless flooding they endured there.
-In the early 16th century, King Henry VIII oversaw the destruction of many monastic buildings across the country, including Whalley Abbey, and some of the stones from the abbey were used to construct other local buildings.
-Whalley Abbey is completely free to enter, and is a fantastic historic attraction in the Ribble Valley to visit.
-The gardens are very well maintained, and the ruins of the abbey cover quite a large area, so you could easily spend an hour or two here.
-From the abbey, it's a very short walk into the village centre, but if you're really desperate for something to eat or drink there is a small cafe on site as well.
+This 13th century ruin was once home to Cistercian monks.
+They were granted permission by the Pope to move away from Stanlow Abbey because of the relentless flooding they endured there.
+In the early 16th century, King Henry VIII oversaw the destruction of many monastic buildings across the country, including Whalley Abbey.
+Some of the stones from the abbey were later used to construct other local buildings.

 4. Hike or drive through the Beacon Fell